willmendesneto/ngx-skeleton-loader/README.md

 - `progress` - _default_: it will use it `progress` as animation;
 - `progress-dark`: it will use it `progress-dark` as animation.
 Recommended if your color schema is darken;
 - `pulse`: it will use `pulse` as animation;
+- `pulse-dark`: it will use `pulse-dark` as animation.
+Recommended if your color schema is darken;

 > `progress` is the default animation, used as the single one previously.
 If you don't pass the animation attribute, it defaults to `progress`.